Massacre at Mount Vlasic, 21 August 1992, and the subsequent disappearance of the victims

 In January 2013, REDRESS and the OMCT submitted to the ECHR an amicus curiae brief in relation with the present case to shed light on the link between enforced disappearance and the prohibition of torture and other ill-treatment as well as the relationship between the continuing nature of enforced disappearance and the content of effective remedy and reparation for relatives of those who have "been disappeared".

 In January 2013 the Government of Bosnia and Herzegovina submitted its reply, challenging the admissibility and the merits of the case.
 On 25 March 2013, on behalf of the applicants, TRIAL submitted its pleadings to the European Court of Human Rights challenging in detail the arguments put forward by the respondent State and highlighting a number of mistakes and contraddictions contained in its submission to the European Court.
 The latter transmitted a copy of TRIAL's reply to the Government, fixing 13 May 2013 as the deadline for comments they may wish to make.
-In the following months the European Court of Human Rights will adopt its judgment on the case.

 The general context